RESEARCH

 Michael Bell, Rachel Gurney, and Valerie Stull

-Improving soil health is an approach to building farmer and rural community well-being and economic vitality while reducing risk, soil loss, soil compaction, nutrient loss, water pollution, biodiversity decline, energy use, pesticide drift, fine particulate pollution, and other challenges to agricultural sustainability.
+Improving soil health is a key approach to enhancing farmer and rural well-being and economic vitality, while addressing challenges such as soil erosion, nutrient loss, water quality, and overall agricultural sustainability.

-SHALL works in collaboration with a multidisciplinary and multi-institutional USDA-funded research project entitled the Soil Health Alliance for Research and Engagement (SHARE).
-SHARE is committed to understanding how agriculture can mitigate soil loss, soil compaction, nutrient loss, water pollution, biodiversity decline, energy use, pesticide drift, fine particulate pollution, community decline, income loss, social disparities, and other challenges to agricultural sustainability.
-Through SHARE, the USDA ARS Dairy Forage Research Center (DFRC), Michael Fields Agricultural Institute (MFAI), and UW-Madison’s Center for Integrated Agricultural Systems (CIAS)—along with farmer and stakeholder partners—investigates and conducts outreach on equitable, community-supporting, and practical strategies for building agricultural soil health.
-SHARE integrates research and outreach in a scientifically-grounded and participatory way to support landscape transformations.
+SHALL collaborates with the Soil Health Alliance for Research and Engagement (SHARE), a multidisciplinary USDA-funded research project.
+SHARE focuses on understanding how agricultural practices can address issues like soil degradation, water quality, and biodiversity, while supporting the long-term sustainability of farming systems.
+Through SHARE, partners such as the USDA ARS Dairy Forage Research Center (DFRC), Michael Fields Agricultural Institute (MFAI), and UW-Madison’s Center for Integrated Agricultural Systems (CIAS) work with farmers and stakeholders to explore practical strategies for improving soil health.
+The project combines research and outreach to support effective landscape transformations.

-SHARE builds on the success of a similar past endeavor, the Cover Crops Research and Outreach Project (CCROP).
-Broadly, SHARE focuses on understanding the social, agronomic, ecological, and economic efficacy of practices that promote these principles of soil health, such as incorporating small grains into rotations, the use of cover crops, and grassland and perennial systems.
-Crucially, these practices must engage farmers, their strategic partners, and other stakeholders, if they are to succeed.
+Building on the success of the Cover Crops Research and Outreach Project (CCROP), SHARE focuses on practices that improve soil health, such as incorporating small grains into rotations, using cover crops, and promoting grassland and perennial systems.
+The success of these practices depends on the involvement of farmers, their partners, and other stakeholders.

 Grassland 2.0